HeyHeyChicken/Spell/README.md

 ## Features

-- Add your skill features here.
+- This skill allows your assistant to spell words.

 <br>
 <br>